Business travel

 Except for cases of visa waiver, non-EU citizens must qualify for either a short-stay type C visa for professional training if the training is under three months, or a long-stay type D visa for private reasons for training lasting over three months.

 A non-EU national wishing to reside in Luxembourg to undergo intragroup training for under three months may be exempted from requiring a work permit.
-A non-EU national wishing to reside in Luxembourg to undergo intragroup training will be required to apply for a temporary residence permit for private reasons with the Ministry of Foreign Affairs in Luxembourg prior to arriving.
+A non-EU national wishing to reside in Luxembourg to undergo intragroup training for more than three months will be required to apply for a temporary residence permit for intragroup transfer with the Ministry of Home Affairs in Luxembourg prior to arriving.

 Among the documents annexed to the application, there must be evidence of the training in Luxembourg.
 The temporary residence certificate is valid for 90 days as of its delivery, during which time the non-EU trainee must finalize the administrative formalities to receive a permanent residence permit.